 Learning ACL on Your Own

-1. On the ACL website, the Support Center1 has some good, FREE self-paced courses in ACL Academy. that walks you through basic concepts.
-Start with the ACL Analytics Foundations Online (this course used to be called ACL005 ACL Fundamentals: A Command Overview, which takes about 5 hours.
+1. On the ACL website, the Support Center1 has some good, FREE self-paced courses in ACL Academy. that walks you through basic and advanced concepts.
+Start with the ACL Analytics Foundations Online (this course used to be called ACL005 ACL Fundamentals: A Command Overview) which takes about 5-10 hours.
 Trust me, it will be a good investment of your time.